 Scott’s musical setting of the Divine Liturgy of St. John Chrysostom, the liturgy used on most Sundays in the Orthodox Christian and Eastern Catholic Church

-Scott is a member of ASCAP, Mensa, the Society for Creative Anachronism (SCA), the Academic Library Association of Ohio, and sometime member of: the Music Library Association, the Indiana Library Federation, the Handbell Musicians of America (was AGEHR), and the Knights of Columbus.
+Scott is a member of ASCAP, Mensa, and the Society for Creative Anachronism (SCA), and sometime member of: the Music Library Association, the Academic Library Association of Ohio, the Indiana Library Federation, the Handbell Musicians of America (was AGEHR), and the Knights of Columbus.

 Scott received his M.M. degree in composition in 2010, almost exactly twenty years after earning his bachelor’s degree in theory/composition.
 His composition teachers have included Michael Schelle, Frank Felice, and Richard N. Stewart.

 Scott has been composer-in-residence for Embellish and Circle City Ringers handbell ensembles and he has written or arranged over 40 handbell pieces.
 In all music, he enjoys experimenting with new techniques and always loves humor.
 If you wish to acquire, perform, or commission a piece, handbell or otherwise, his contact information is listed at the bottom of this page.